 An unconstitutional and anti-immigrant law recently passed by Arizona may be opposed by Motions to Suppress.
 Any evidence the police may turn up as to any undocumented individual detained or arrested by the police may fight to remain here because this police enforcement will be found by the Federal Courts to be contrary to due process and an invasion of the exclusive jurisdiction of the federal government.
-We can assist any one arrested as a result of this unconstitutional law.
+We can assist anyone arrested as a result of this unconstitutional law.

 Arizona recently enacted a strict immigration enforcement law because the State Legislature believed that the Federal government has failed to protect the State from an influx of illegal aliens.
 The new law passed by Arizona is the most peremptory in the nation.
-Other states may follow Arizona’s lead that could lead to a national crisis.
+Other states may follow Arizona’s lead which could lead to a national crisis.

 This law enables any police officer to request any individual for proof of identification if the police officer believes on reasonable suspicion that the individual is an undocumented alien.
 Reasonable suspicion is not defined by the statute.
 The law permits a police officer to randomly select anyone the officer believes looks foreign.
 It would appear this opens a wide door for targeting individuals with dark skin or who may be wearing what the officer deems to be inappropriate clothing for an American.
-A policeman unaccustomed to deal with indigenous American Indians might consider their look to be foreign because the Indian is wearing a feather or smoking a peace pipe.
+A policeman unaccustomed to dealing with indigenous American Indians might consider their look to be foreign because the Indian is wearing a feather or smoking a peace pipe.

 This Arizona law contravenes our Constitution for two reasons: